logannye/logannye/README.md

 - 👋 Hi, I’m @logannye
-- 👀 I’m interested in building artificial intelligence that addresses massive challenges in medicine & healthcare.
+- 🌱 I’m a physician at Harvard Medical School in Boston, where I build deep learning algorithms for surgery and cancer care.

-- 🌱 I’m a physician researcher at Harvard Medical School in Boston, where I build deep learning algorithms for medical imaging and cancer diagnostics.
+I'm interested in exploring ways to use artificial intelligence, quantum technology, and other emerging capabilites to advance human heatlh.

 <!---
 logannye/logannye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.